piotrbajdek/strengthcalc/README.md

 – Wathen (1994) equation is used as it appears to be more accurate for the lower body (LeSuer et al. 1997).

-strengthcalc remains in an early development phase and more functionalities may be implemented soon.
+strengthcalc is considered deprecated in favour of [musclecalc](https://github.com/piotrbajdek/musclecalc), which has been rewritten from Fortran into Rust.
+Since [musclecalc](https://github.com/piotrbajdek/musclecalc) (in Rust) is where the further development occurs, strengthcalc (in Fortran) will no longer be maintained.

 **References:**